AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 If you receive a 400 status code error response, make sure your requests comply with the following rules:

-* Provide only valid metrics or metrics that are supported by realtime requests.
-* Provide only valid dimensions or a dimensions that are supported by realtime requests.
+* Provide only valid metrics or dimensions that are [supported by realtime requests](https://experienceleague.adobe.com/en/docs/analytics/components/real-time-reporting/realtime-metrics).
 * Pass only one metric per request.
 Currently, the service returns 400 if more than one is passed.
 * Always specify your first dimension as `variables/dateRangeMinute` since real time reports are always time bound and reported over minute granularity.
 * Provide combinations of metrics and dimensions that do not qualify as as "overtime", "trended" or "breakdown" types.